pimotte/nomic/README.md

 rule, a procedure defined as a _Trial_ can take place.
 A Trial is concluded with a _Verdict_ that will be enacted by someone who has this power.

-**355** *A fair Trial*
+**356** *A fair Trial*

-A Trial is defined as follows.

-- Every Trial takes places on GitHub in a new issue with the "Trial" label.
-- Every Trial features a defendant.
+A Trial features three roles:

+- A defendant, the player charged with the violation.
-- Every Trial features a prosecutor.
+- A prosecutor.
-- Every Trial features a jury, comprised of at least one player.
+- A jury, comprised of at least one player.

-- No player can take multiple roles in a single trial, i.e. a player can not be both prosecutor and jury.
+No player can take multiple roles in a single trial, i.e. a player can not be both prosecutor and jury.

+The jury in a Trial is selected in a procedure called _Jury Selection_.
+Jury Selection is defined as follows.
-- Both prosecution and defendant must call forth at least one player for jury duty.
+Both prosecution and defendant must call forth at least one player for jury duty.
 (Note: There is no uniqueness requirement, which means a one-manned jury is still a valid jury.)

-- Every Trial shall have the name "The people vs #githubhandle XX" where #githubhandle is the name of the defendant and XX is the number representing how often this player has been on Trial.
+The prosecutor of a Trial is selected as follows:

 - If a player accuses another player of breaking a rule, the accuser will take the role of prosecutor in the Trial.
 - Else If no other method of choosing a prosecutor in a Trial is defined, the prosecutor will be selected through the procedure for invoking Judgement.
 In this procedure the defendant will take the role of the person invoking Judgement.

+A Trial shall take place in a GitHub issue with the Trial label.
+The Trial shall be named "The people vs #githubhandle XX" where #githubhandle is the name of the defendant and XX is the number representing how often this player has been on Trial.

+A Trial procedure takes place in the following way:

 - The prosecutor will outline the actions of the defendant that he claims are in violation of the rules and demand a punishment in the form of a non-negative integer point reduction of the defendants point.
 This reduction can be of 0 points.